Star Trek: Voyager: US Broadcast historyStar Trek: Voyager launched on UPN with repeats entering into syndication. The two hour long debut "Caretaker" was seen by 21.3 million people in January 1995.

 The series is available, Sunday through Friday evenings, on the broadcast network Heroes and Icons.
 It is also available for streaming in the United States on Paramount+ and Amazon Prime Video.

+Pluto TV also has three Star Trek channels which air the various series.
+The 'Star Trek' channel airs The Original Series and The Next Generation and has also aired Lower Decks, Picard and various specials and documentaries.
+The 'Star Trek: Voyager' channel airs Voyager.
+The ‘Star Trek: Deep Space Nine’ channel airs Deep Space Nine.
+Most of the time the series which is currently airing is played in order, from start to finish.

 Critical response

 In 2016, in a listing that included each Star Trek film and TV series separately, Voyager was ranked 6th by the L.A.
 Times.
 In 2017, Vulture ranked Star Trek: Voyager the 4th best live-action Star Trek television show, prior to Star Trek: Discovery.
 In 2019, Nerdist ranked this show the 5th best Star Trek series, in between Enterprise and Star Trek: Discovery.
 Also in 2019, MovieFone ranked it the fifth best live-action Star Trek series.

 In 2019, CBR ranked Season 5 the 4th best season of a Star Trek show, and Season 4, the 8th best.
 In 2019, Popular Mechanics ranked Star Trek: Voyager the 36th best science fiction television show ever.
-Review aggregator Rotten Tomatoes gives the show a rating of 77% overall of the seven seasons based on 49 reviews.
+Review aggregator Rotten Tomatoes gives the show a rating of 76% overall of the seven seasons based on 56 reviews.
 Metacritic gives Star Trek: Voyager a score of 66 out of 100, based on 10 critics, indicating "generally favorable reviews".
 In 2021, Variety ranked it the fourth best installment of Star Trek, counting series and movies together, placing it ahead of all television series to-date except the original.